SiftLogic/thtest/INSTRUCTIONS.md

   - Every 5 seconds, each terminator has a 20% chance of reproducing, creating 1 new terminator.
     - Terminator's can reproduce more than once.
 They're trying to take over the world, after all.
   - Every 10 seconds, each terminator has a 25% chance to be killed by Sarah Connor.
-- Each terminator should have a unique ID.
+- Each terminator should have:
+  - A unique ID
+  - A unique name
+  - A status value.
+One of 'alive' or 'dead'
 - There should be a function to manually kill a Terminator given its ID.
 - There should be a function to get a list of all living Terminators.
 - You don't need to keep track of ancestry / hierarchy.
 - Expect this part to be run and manually tested in `iex`.

-### The API
+### The Web UI

-Create API endpoints or a simple UI for the following actions.
-You can pick what API protocol or UI to use, if any.
+Create a simple web UI for managing terminators.

+Server Requirements
 - Spawn a terminator
 - Manually kill a terminator
 - List all living terminators

+UI Requirements
+- Simple index table for listing terminators with three columns each for 'ID', 'name', and 'status'
+- Ability to sort terminators by 'status'
+- Ability to filter terminators by 'name'
+- A kill button for each terminator

 ### Bonus points

 We know that time is limited, but if you wanted to take a crack at any of the following it'd be great!

-* Automated testing (show us how to exercise the API during tests)
+* Automated testing (show us how to exercise the API during tests - more bonus for automated UI tests that demonstrate functionality!)
+* A simple JS component for the UI, it can be used for the filtering and/or sorting functionality
 * Elevator pitch for deploying this to production
 * Clustering (can you get this to generate Terminators on multiple nodes?)
 * Metrics/monitoring via Telemetry